AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

-* Shared memory version has been increased from 18 to 50 characters.
-However we recommend that you do not use more than 40 characters for the name of the instance added to the domain name.
+* Shared memory version has been increased.
 This evolution should be transparent for users.
 If you get an error, refer to the **Technical evolution** section below.

 **Other changes**